Twelve Core Challenges and Fifty Rapid Responses

 The Problem

 Incremental or partial adoption is common in institutional reform.
-In parity-based systems, however, dilution of any core mechanism risks restoring dominance through omission.
+Within parity-based systems, however, weakening core mechanisms may gradually reintroduce imbalance through omission.

-Removing or weakening a neutral administrative centre, overlapping, reparative representation, or constitutionalised identity guarantees quietly reinstates asymmetry, even if parity language is retained.
+Removing or diluting a neutral administrative centre, overlapping reparative representation, or constitutionalised identity protections can restore asymmetry even where the language of parity remains formally intact.

 The Solution